PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

 Summary
 -------

-In this section we introduce you to the Lagrange method, which converts the solution of a constrained optimization problem into a solution to an unconstrained optimization problem.
-We also introduce that under certain conditions, the solution of a complex primal problem can also be converted to a relatively simple solution of a dual problem.
-Safe RL algorithms are essentially solutions to constrained problems, so the Lagrange method is an important basis for many of these algorithms.
+This section introduces the Lagrange method, a powerful tool that allows us to convert a constrained optimization problem into an unconstrained optimization problem.
+In addition, under certain conditions, the solution of a complex primal problem can be converted to a relatively simple solution of a dual problem.
+Safe RL algorithms are essentially solutions to constrained problems, so understanding the Lagrange method is crucial to understanding many of these algorithms.